dloss/binary-parsing/README.md

 Parsing binary data
 ===================

-A list of generic tools for parsing binary data formats, such as file formats, network protocols or bitstreams.
+A list of generic tools for parsing binary data structures, such as file formats, network protocols or bitstreams.

 ### Parsing libraries and frameworks